 The Literature Bursary Award provides writers and picture-book artists with the time and resources to think, research, reflect, create and write.
 It enables writers and picture-book artists to concentrate on their creative work for a period of time, usually by releasing them from their financial commitments.

 Please note the literature bursary is not intended to cover costs associated with publishing or self-publishing.

-The Agility Award is open to artists at all stages of their career to: develop their practice; develop their work; develop their skills but for writers and illustrators who are at the emerging stage of their career, and may have a more limited publishing track record, the Agility Award may be for you.
+The Agility Award is open to individual professional artists and arts practitioners at all stages of their career to develop their practice, work and/or skills.
+For writers and illustrators who are at the emerging stage of their career, and may have a more limited publishing track record, the Agility Award may be for you.

 The Arts Council does not prioritise support for self-publication, but instead offers funding assistance to numerous literary publishers and journals across the country.
 We do this to ensure that Arts Council funding goes towards works which will be published, distributed and marketed to the highest standards.

-The Arts Council supports a number of literary publishers and journals and you can download a list of them here: Publisher & Journal List 2022.pdf .
+The Arts Council supports a number of literary publishers and journals and you can find a list of them here.
 This list is by no means exhaustive, however, and you should also consult literature resource organisations for further advice, including contacts for literary agents.

 No. You can apply to Culture Ireland, the national body for the promotion of Irish arts worldwide.
 You can find out more about Culture Ireland and funding opportunities here: http://www.cultureireland.ie/funding

-You could consider applying for the Arts Grants Funding.
+You could consider applying for Arts Grant Funding.

-Arts Grant Funding awards funding to organisations and individuals to carry out a series of activities, including the production of high quality literary books and publications, and their promotion and dissemination to a wide audience.
-You can read more about the scheme here.
+Arts Grant Funding awards funding to organisations and individuals to carry out a series of activities, including the production of high-quality literary books and publications, and their promotion and dissemination to a wide audience.

-The list of publishers and journalists supported by the Arts Council is available here
+The list of publishers and journals currently supported by the Arts Council can be found here.